marcos-acosta/worlds-worst-detective/src/data/md/biggest-number.md

 It may sound like I'm just making fun of Sbiis Saibian and his obsession with numbers.
 I will admit that his prose occasionally leans into a bombastic and/or angsty tone that makes it a little difficult to take seriously.
 But the truth is that, to an extent, I get it.

 In my 6th grade math class, there was a poster directly next to my desk with the first hundred digits of pi.
-When I zoned out in class, I would memorize a few digits– eventually, I'd memorized the whole thing.
+When I zoned out in class, I would memorize a few digits, and eventually I had the whole thing memorized.
 This lead me to read Wikipedia pages about pi and its relationship with prime numbers, which got me into number theory.
 In high school, I was reading about Russell's Paradox, Gödel's Incompleteness Theorem, and the Riemann Hypothesis.
 I didn't necessarily _understand_ all of it, but it all felt _important_ in a way I couldn't quite put into words.

 I distinctly remember a moment in college when I became hyper-aware of the fact that humans' unique ability to conceptualize numbers as an abstract thing enabled us to _describe the laws of physics_ and even _communicate at the speed of light_.
 In that moment, I felt a kind of existential terror.
 I looked around at everyday objects like lamps and laptops with a new sense of awe and disbelief.
 Somehow, the world kept turning.